 Buy from Other Retailers:

 Wales, 1941.
-As war rages across the globe and bombs fall from the sky, people all over the world begin to dream of King Arthur.
+As the second world war ravages the globe and bombs fall from the sky, people all over the world begin to dream of King Arthur.
 The dreams spread like a fantastical plague, flooding people’s sleep night after night.
 Whispers arise of wonders and unexplained sights—dragons in the London Underground, and strange lights over Stonehenge.
 Self-proclaimed prophets claim they are miracles, heralding Arthur’s return at the time of Britain’s greatest need.

 Elaine Ambrose has never dreamed of Arthur, and she doesn’t believe in miracles.
 A librarian at the British Museum, she wants only to protect the museum’s collection from the London Blitz, and is frustrated to be sent instead to catalogue a reclusive professor’s private library on the coast of North Wales.
 But all is not as it seems.
 Soon Ellie must confront what she’s tried to ignore: she dreams not of Arthur, but of Nimue—the Lady of the Lake.
 And her dreams promise not salvation, but a return to the darkness of the last days of Camelot.